Agoric/documentation/main/guides/orchestration/getting-started/api.md

 See [Orchestration API Spec](https://agoric-sdk.pages.dev/modules/_agoric_orchestration)

-## API Surface Functions
+## Orchestrator Interface

-The Orchestration API provides a set of high-level functions to manage and interact with interchain accounts.
-Below are the primary functions available to developers:
+The `Orchestrator` interface provides a set of high-level methods to manage and interact with interchain accounts.
+Below are the primary methods:

-### getChain
+### `getChain`
 Retrieves the chain information and provides access to chain-specific methods.

 ```javascript